The 9 Best Folding Bikes for Heavy & Tall Riders

 • Price: from $849.00

-If you wanna break a sweat with a muscular and not “cheat” with a motor, here’s a marvel of engineering for a bargain price, meant to make your commute a breeze.
+If you want to break a sweat with a muscular motor and avoid “cheating” with a motor, here’s a marvel of engineering at a bargain price, designed to make your commute a breeze.

 Built to last with a lightweight aluminum frame and a durable chromoly fork, the Tern Link D8 packs an 8-speed Shimano drivetrain and reliable Tektro V-brakes.

-The 20-inch wheels make it compact while still providing a stable ride, while the Schwalbe Big Apple tires offer great grip and stability.
-And with the ability to fold down in mere seconds, this bike is perfect for city dwellers or anyone looking for a convenient and easy-to-store option.
+With the ability to fold down in mere seconds, this bike is ideal for city dwellers or anyone looking for a convenient, easy-to-store option.

 • Model: Dahon Mariner D8